Home > Members > Member Profiles > Houston Airport System

 The Houston Airport System (HAS) is reaching new heights in overall passengers served, expanding international service, and aiming to become part of the growing commercial space industry.

 Three airports provide diverse service and destination options to the nearly 7 million Houston area residents and the millions of visitors to the region.
-George Bush Intercontinental Airport, William P. Hobby Airport, and Ellington Airport served more than 55 million passengers in 2015 — a record high — and collectively represent an annual economic impact of $27.5 billion to the region.
+George Bush Intercontinental Airport, William P. Hobby Airport, and Ellington Airport served more than 60 million passengers in 2023 and collectively represent an annual economic impact of $36.4 billion (2019) to the region.

 Together the three growing facilities form one of North America's largest commercial airport systems and position Houston as a premiere international passenger and cargo global gateway.